-Michael Dorf, Founder and Chief Executive OfficerMichael Dorf was born and raised in Milwaukee, WI.
+Michael Dorf Founder and Chief Executive OfficerMichael Dorf was born and raised in Milwaukee, WI.
 He graduated in 1984 from Washington University in St. Louis with a double major in Psychology and Business.
 With a strong love for music, in 1986, at the age of 23, Dorf founded New York City’s go-to venue for independent music, the Knitting Factory.
 From its inception to 2002, as Chairman and CEO, Dorf helped foster the concert house into prominence and expanded the brand into Europe and Asia through the production and sale of records, as well as the creation of branded festivals and tours.Dorf was recognized as a pioneer in producing music on the Internet, through a variety of strategic relationships with Apple Computer, Intel, MCI and Bell Atlantic.
 During his tenure at the Knitting Factory, he produced over 200 recordings with Knitting Factory Records, a television series, and eventually expanded and built the Knitting Factory in Los Angeles.
 In 2002, he left his operating responsibilities, sold his equity position and resigned from the Knitting Factory Board to pursue other endeavors.
 By 2008, Dorf had conceptualized a venue that brought his love for both the making and enjoyment of wine under one roof and created City Winery – Manhattan’s first fully-functional winery, restaurant, music venue and private event space.
-City Winery offers a wide selection of wines (on-tap, by the bottle or barrel), exquisite cuisine and performances from iconic performers (including Prince, David Crosby and Patti Smith to name a few) – making it one of the ultimate nightlife experiences available in New York.
+City Winery offers a wide selection of wines (on-tap, by the bottle or barrel), exquisite cuisine and performances from iconic performers (including David Crosby and Patti Smith to name a few) – making it one of the ultimate nightlife experiences available in New York.
 Dorf expanded his company in 2012 with the opening of City Winery Chicago.
-Subsequent years have brought new venues to Nashville, Atlanta, and Boston with DC expected in 2018.City Winery will continue to grow with plans for one or more locations to open annually.
+The location has attracted world-renowned performers to its stage, including legendary singer Prince, for intimate shows unlike any other.
+2014 saw two new locations; in wine mecca Napa Valley at the historic Napa Valley Opera House and country music capitol Nashville.City Winery will continue to grow with plans for one or more locations to open annually.
 Dorf has become one of the most prolific independent promoters in New York and important music impresarios and according the The New Yorker.
 He has perfected the art of the Tribute concert.
-Over 13 years, the fundraiser series has honored legends like Aretha Franklin, Leonard Cohen, and Prince while raising over $1.5 million for such music education programs as the American Symphony Orchestra's Music Notes, Church Street School for Music and Art, Young Audiences New York, Fixing Instruments for Kids in Schools, Little Kids Rock and the Center for Arts Education.
-Dorf has a very strong tie to the Jewish Community.
+This year the series will honor David Byrne and Talking Heads at Carnegie Hall.
+The money raised this year should push the total for the 11 years of tribute concerts to over $1 million.
+Proceeds will go to benefit music education programs such as the American Symphony Orchestra's Music Notes, Church Street School for Music and Art, Young Audiences New York, Fixing Instruments for Kids in Schools, Little Kids Rock and the Center for Arts Education.
+Dorf has very a very strong tie to the Jewish Community.
 He created Tribeca Hebrew, an after-school program in Lower Manhattan.
 He served as the founding Chairman of Tribeca Hebrew and developed the school to 150 children before it merged with JCP in 2009.
 He is additionally on the board of Jewish Week, American Symphony Orchestra and is currently Chairman of LabShul/Storahtelling.

 For more about Michael Dorf please visit www.michaeldorf.com.

-David Lecomte, Chief Wine MakerAs far as David is concerned, winemaking is an endless learning process, not a science.
+David Lecomte Chief Wine MakerAs far as David is concerned, winemaking is an endless learning process, not a science.
 As testimony to this philosophy, David has devoted the past 16 years to learning all he can from the finest in the industry, working at some of the best-known wineries in the world.
 He continues this process - and shares his knowledge - at City Winery, Manhattan's first fully operational winery, as its Head Winemaker.